 We have been writing about efficient algorithms to solve complex problems, like shortest path, Euler graph, minimum spanning tree, etc. Those were all success stories of algorithm designers.
 In this post, failure stories of computer science are discussed.

 Can all computational problems be solved by a computer?
 There are computational problems that can not be solved by algorithms even with unlimited time.
 For example Turing Halting problem (Given a program and an input, whether the program will eventually halt when run with that input, or will run forever).
-Alan Turing proved that general algorithm to solve the halting problem for all possible program-input pairs cannot exist.
-A key part of the proof is, Turing machine was used as a mathematical definition of a computer and program (Source Halting Problem).
+Alan Turing proved that a general algorithm to solve the halting problem for all possible program-input pairs cannot exist.
+A key part of the proof is, that the Turing machine was used as a mathematical definition of a computer and program (Source Halting Problem).

-What are NP, P, NP-complete and NP-Hard problems?
+What are NP, P, NP-complete, and NP-Hard problems?

 1) L is in NP (Any given solution for NP-complete problems can be verified quickly, but there is no efficient known solution).